karellopez/docker_workshop_template/workshop/index.md

 If you’d rather download these materials, you can do so via the {download} symbol at the top of the respective page.
 You can open the respective content (.md files) via an IDE (e.g. VScode, Atom) or via Jupyter Notebooks/Lab.

-# I've got a question!
+# I've got a question! blabla

 In case you have any questions or difficulties going through the workshop, please don’t hesitate a single second to get in touch with us.
 A great way to do this is to via e-mail @ Ernst@psych.uni-frankfurt.de or aaron.reer@uol.de.
 Or simply ask to join the workshop server via this [discord invite link](https://discord.gg/ehN5haXS).